 Based on its philosophy of ‘undogmatic’ annotation and against the background of hermeneutic text research, the development of CATMA took several important steps.
-This section is to describe from a conceptual point of view the additional features that came with each version, progressing from a desktop application to a web application that works independently from operating system restrictions.
-For a more technical oriented overview of the single versions see here.
+This section describes – from a conceptual point of view – the additional features that came with each version, progressing from a desktop application to a web application that works independently from operating system restrictions.
+For a more technically oriented overview of the individual versions see here.

 The tool was originally conceived in 2008 as a reimplementation of the DOS-based TACT (Textual Analysis Computing Tools), which allowed for digital text analysis.
 TACT was created at Toronto University under Ian Lancashire and programmed by John Bradley (cf. Lancashire et al. 1996).

 As a desktop application, CATMA 1 was released in June 2009.
 This first version had two main modules, the so-called “Tagger” and the “Analyzer”.
 To a certain degree already available in TACT, we extended this functionality and made it available in a windows-based environment.

 We released CATMA 2 in January 2010.
 As a more mature version, CATMA 2 tightly integrated Tagger and Analyzer.
 CATMA 3 was already launched half a year later.
 Here the emphasis lay on an increased usability for users with little experience in digital text analysis.
 All of the CATMA versions 1-3 were implemented as desktop applications to be used by one person.